Exercise calorie calculator – How many calories did I burn?

 What to eat to make the most of your calories

-If you have used the calculator and realised now that a 30-minute run doesn't burn as many calories as you hoped there are a number of things you can do to make the most of these in your diet.
+If you’ve used the calculator and realised a 30-minute run doesn’t burn as many calories as you’d hoped — there are ways to make the most of these calories in your diet.

-I have talked previously about the calorie density of vegetables.
-Eating 100g of vegetables fills you up as much as eating 100g of chocolate but for fewer calories.
+Vegetables are low in calories but high in volume.
+Eating 100g of vegetables fills you up as much as 100g of chocolate — but with far fewer calories!

-Of course, no one runs 5 miles so they can eat some carrot sticks, do they?
-Try to swap some of your foods to lower-calorie options could make all the difference.
+Of course, no one runs 5 miles so they can eat carrot sticks — but swapping some foods for lower-calorie options really helps.

-Instead of seeing exercise as something to earn you more calories why not eat healthier foods and see exercise as that extra buffer?
+Instead of seeing exercise as something to earn calories for treats, try to eat healthier foods and see exercise as an extra buffer.

-Have you found this exercise calorie calculator helpful?
-Do comment and let me know below in the comments.
+Did you find this exercise calorie calculator helpful?
+Let me know in the comments below!

 Apologies for my first comment box? didn’t make much sense to me either ?basically I’m trying to loose weight, previously I’ve tried Ww blue plan, however I found it too restrictive and was constantly hungry on it.
 I’ve tried cico approach but got fed up always counting calories.
 I’d love to try sw and was wondering if you could let me know your thoughts about it.
 I really admire how much you mad to loose and would love to be able to achieve that too.
 I’m a vet by the way.